-- VIRCAM_howfs_obs_wfront.tsf This template makes a HOWFS wavefront measurement suitable for measuring the current residual from the active optics lookup tables.
-It uses the same procedure as VIRCAM_howfs_obs_exp.tsf, with the addition that the derived coefficients are forwarded to the TCS when the analysis is finished. - Parameters: HOWFS filter,
+- VIRCAM howfs obs wfront.tsf - This template makes a HOWFS wavefront measurement suitable for measuring the current residual from the active optics lookup tables.
+It uses the same procedure as VIRCAM howfs obs exp.tsf, with the addition that the derived coefficients are forwarded to the TCS when the analysis is finished.
+The procedure can be repeated more than once to check that the wavefront residuals get smaller each time. - Parameters: HOWFS filter/position combination, number of repetitions, integration time, number of integrations,